Skip to main content

 • story

-The story is inspired by true events, providing a compelling backdrop for the gameplay, which blends narrative with grand strategy elements.
-However, players feel that the lack of clear statistics and informed decision-making detracts from the experience, as it leaves choices feeling ambiguous.
-Additionally, the representation of messengers as mere dots on the map diminishes the perceived importance of their missions.
+The game's story is praised for its unique integration of strategy and immersive storytelling, drawing inspiration from true events.
+However, players feel that the lack of clear statistics and guidance on choices detracts from the experience, as informed decision-making is crucial for rulers.
+Additionally, the simplistic representation of messengers diminishes the perceived importance of their missions.

 • “Chances of success and other statistics are not available, say, for the success of spy missions and the odds of winning a battle and success of diplomatic choices, making it rather unclear what choice to choose: rulers never made choices without an informed decision, and statistics or an advisor narrating the action would fix this issue.”